razafaraz0/ObjectDetection-MachineLearning-ImageAnalysis/ReadMe.md

-# ObjectDetection - Image Analysis
+# *ObjectDetection - Image Analysis*

-### The purpose of the follwoing project is to find most of the objects present in the image
+The following project is uses tensorflow to find most of the objects present in the image

-### Click on the Vehicle_detection_Tollgate_video.ipynb' file for the complete code
+Click on the '**Vehicle_detection_Tollgate_video.ipynb'** file for the complete code / preview.